eway-crm/php-lib/Examples/ChangesOnContacts/README.md

 ```

-In the second step we can use our extracted GUIDS to find according contacts.
+After that we can use our extracted GUIDS to find according contacts.

 ```php